aimore-group/mqttsrv/README.md

 })
 ```

-Review the mqtt.Options, mqtt.Capabilities, and mqtt.Compatibilities structs for a comprehensive list of options. `ClientNetWriteBufferSize` and `ClientNetReadBufferSize` can be configured to adjust memory usage per client, based on your needs.
+Review the mqttsrv.Options, mqttsrv.Capabilities, and mqttsrv.Compatibilities structs for a comprehensive list of options. `ClientNetWriteBufferSize` and `ClientNetReadBufferSize` can be configured to adjust memory usage per client, based on your needs.

 ## Event Hooks